Home » Recipes » Method » Grill » Grilled Margherita Pizza

 This Grilled Margherita Pizza has the perfect balance of fresh herbs, vine ripe thinly sliced tomatoes and fresh mozzarella all on a crispy, crunchy crust.
 It’s a quick and easy pizza recipe that’s grilled to perfection and topped with seriously mouthwatering ingredients!

-We love to make pizza at home, and this grilled margherita pizza is definitely one of our favorite pizzas to make lately!
+We love to make pizza at home, and this grilled margherita pizza is definitely one of our favorites lately!
 The best part about our easy grilled pizza is that we use pizza dough from the deli department of our local grocery store, making this recipe such a breeze.
 Homemade dough is great, but store-bought dough is a delicious way to save some time!
+Here’s why you’ll love it as much as we do:

-This grilled pizza is EASY and a great summertime dinner for busy families.
-If you’re making this dish for a large group or party, you can grill multiple at a time and even change the toppings as desired.
-This is the perfect excuse to host a pizza party!
+• Super Easy: This grilled pizza is EASY and a great summertime dinner for busy families.
+If you’re making this dish for a large group or party, you can grill multiples all at once and change the toppings as you like.
 Just pick up some pre-made pizza dough and an assortment of desired toppings.
 Quarter up the dough, and everyone can make their very own personal pizza.
 It’s that easy, y’all.

-We place the pizza dough directly on the grill grates to get the most perfect thin, crunchy crust.
+• Thin, Crunchy Crust: We place the pizza dough directly on the grill grates to get the most perfect thin, crunchy crust.
 If you enjoy the fiery taste of a brick oven pizza, then this grilled recipe is right up your alley!
-Everyone who tries a slice agrees that it tastes just like a coal fired or brick oven pizza, and most say it’s even better.
-So if the taste of perfectly cooked pizza topped with vine ripe tomatoes, fresh basil, and cheesy mozzarella sounds good to you, then you need to fire up the grill!

-The crust here really makes the pizza.
-With that being said, what goes on top is just as important!
+• All the Toppings: While the crust really makes the pizza, what goes on top is just as important!
 We like to keep our toppings limited to just a few ingredients, as this simple pizza really doesn’t need an excess of toppings to make an impact.
 Spread the toppings evenly so the pizza can cook properly, and remember, too many toppings can make the crust soggy and weighed down.

 Pizza dough, fresh basil, olive oil, tomato, mozzarella cheese and pizza sauce

-We used only 7 simple ingredients to make the most fresh and delicious grilled margherita pizza!
+We used only 7 simple ingredients to make the most fresh and delicious grilled pizza!
+Scroll down to the recipe card for exact amounts.

 • Store Bought Pizza Dough: 1 pound (16 oz) of pizza dough, usually located in the bakery or deli department of your local grocery store.